-Blakeney Point offers the best chance to see seals out of the water en masse, but as seals are so nosy, you’ll definately see them swimming and popping their heads up near the beaches too!
+Blakeney Point offers the best chance view Norfolk seals out of the water en masse, but as seals are so nosy, you’ll definitely see them swimming and popping their heads up near the beaches too!

 At Blakeney Point, Horsey Gap and Winterton Beach, you can see seals coming onto the beach to give birth, with over 3,000 pups being born along the Norfolk coast every year.

 If you visit the seals in winter at Horsey or Winterton, you’re in for a treat as you walk over the dunes to the viewing platforms, to look down and see hundreds of seals and their pups soaking up the winter sun.